EmmaSteinman/project3/src/vm/lab3doc.md

 **write more on this later**
 - entries are stored in a hash table
+- there is a supplemental page table for each thread
 - we hash by page number + thread struct pointer; this reduces collisions
 - when we need to access the SPT, we can just create a `page_table_elem` with the page number and thread pointer that we want, and this will provide all of the information that was previously saved about this entry and will let us load it